parikh20/CS407-managemit/Adam_Chesak_Log.md

 ### Work Log

+#### Week 5:
+This week I will work on my first two user stories for sprint 2 - task comments and transferring board ownership.
+I will also keep looking at testing frameworks and if possible start automated testing.

 ##### Week 4:
 This week I will work on adding the checklist to the add and view task dialogs, and implementing the calls to make that functional.
 I will also work on UI polish where required.